Siege of Baghdad (1638): Background

-Baghdad, once the capital of Arab Abbasid Caliphate, was one of the most important cities of the medieval Muslim World.
+Baghdad, once the capital of the Arab Abbasid Caliphate, was one of the most important cities of the medieval Muslim World.
 In the second half of the Medieval age, the Turkic dynasties (Seljuks, Kara Koyunlu, Ak Koyunlu) and others tried to gain control over this prestigious city.

-From 1508 till 1534 it was ruled by the emerging Safavid dynasty of Iran, between that time led by shah Ismail I and shah Tahmasp I respectively.
+From 1508 till 1534 it was ruled by the emerging Safavid dynasty of Iran, which at the time was led by shah Ismail I and shah Tahmasp I successively.
 In 1534, the Ottoman sultan Süleyman I (Kanuni Sultan Süleyman) captured the city without any serious combat during the War of 1532-1555, which was confirmed in the resulting Peace of Amasya.
 However, 90 years later it was recaptured by Abbas I of Persia.

-Attempts of several Ottoman commanders (serdar) to retake the city following 1624, were fruitless.
+Attempts by several Ottoman commanders (serdar) to retake the city following 1624, were fruitless.
 In 1638 Ottoman Sultan Murad IV (great-great-great-grandson of Süleyman I) decided to recapture the city.
 According to legend, only the sultan in-person, could conquer the city.
-Murat was seen as a warrior hero and thus it seemed as his duty to personally lead this campaign and regain Baghdad.
+Murad was seen as a warrior hero and thus it seemed as his duty to personally lead this campaign and regain Baghdad.
 He had been victorious against the Druze rebels a decade earlier and won an important victory at the siege of Yerevan in 1635.

-According to the eyewitness account of Zarain Agha the Ottoman mobilization for the siege of Baghdad was 108,589 men composed of 35,000 infantry, in part Janissaries, and 73,589 cavalry.
+According to the eyewitness account of Zarain Agha, the Ottoman mobilization for the siege of Baghdad was 108,589 men composed of 35,000 infantry, in part Janissaries, and 73,589 cavalry.